Honoured10/alx-system_engineering-devops/0x00-shell_basics/README.md

-list all files including hiddeng files in long format
+copies all html files in current directory